PierreBresson/Site-Culture-Concorde/README.md

 # Culture Concorde ️🎶
 Discover incredible songs, carefully selected, crafted in a minimalist design.
-A free player available on Mac OS X written in swift and also coming to iOS and Android.
+A free player available on iOS and Mac OS X and also coming to Android.
 More info : http://www.cultureconcorde.com/